jordy33/udpxy/README.md

 cd udpxy/prof7500

 sudo cp dvb-usb-p7500.fw /lib/firmware/.
-* If you download the osmc version 20155.11.1 then you can use the following path for the stv0900.ko If you dont have downloaded this version you must path the stv0900.ko following this guide: https://rickcaylor.websitetoolbox.com/post/linux-highrate-binary-patch-for-stv090-6986520?highlight=stv0900
+* If you download the osmc version 2015.11.1 then you can use the patch that i included for the stv0900.ko If you dont have downloaded this version you must patch the stv0900.ko, follow this guide: https://rickcaylor.websitetoolbox.com/post/linux-highrate-binary-patch-for-stv090-6986520?highlight=stv0900

 sudo cp stv0900.ko /lib/modules/4.3.0-10-osmc/kernel/drivers/media/dvb-frontends/stv0900.ko
 reboot